Miller-El v. Dretke: Opinion of the Court

 In 1986, the Supreme Court ruled in Batson v.
 Kentucky that a prosecutor's use of peremptory challenges may not be used to exclude jurors on the basis of race.
 Miller-El appealed based on the Batson criteria and asked that his conviction be overturned.
 In June 2005, the Supreme Court ruled 6–3 to overturn Miller-El's death sentence, finding his jury selection process had been tainted by racial bias.

 The Court had held in Batson that a defendant could rely on "all relevant circumstances" in making out a prima facie case of purposeful discrimination.
 Miller-El clarified that "all relevant circumstances" included evidence outside "the four corners of the case."
 Specifically, the Court allowed statistical analysis of the venire, side-by-side comparison of struck and empaneled jurors, disparate questioning, and evidence of historical discrimination.

+In 2008, Miller-El pleaded guilty to the 1985 murder of Douglas Walker, a Holiday Inn clerk who had been bound, gagged, then shot to death.
+The murder of Walker was the crime that Miller-El was originally sent to death row for.

 The Court extended the holding of Miller-El in Snyder v.
 Louisiana.